 The African Film Festival (TAFF) is a 501(c)(3) non-profit organization created to give back to the African Independent film community.
-This is one of its kind to showcase African independent films only.
-African independent films would have its own platform.
-TAFF would showcase the artistry and the tireless efforts of some of our best African independent filmmakers.
-TAFF would “Bridge cultures through films” by inviting a diverse audience, to include other film industries to celebrate some of the best films about the African continent.
+This is one of its kind to showcase films that are influence by African stories or films made by people of African descent.
+TAFF would showcase the artistry and the tireless efforts of some of the best independent filmmakers, while “Bridging cultures through films” by inviting a diverse audience, to celebrate some of the best films about the African continent.

 TAFF was created by an African Independent filmmaker for African Independent filmmakers, whose films have been catalogued in Ivy league universities such as Harvard, Yale and Stanford, amongst others.
 Our goal is to make more African films available at such schools and public libraries to further the studies of African history and culture.
 TAFF is listed with the Texas Film Commission, the Dallas Film Commission, and the City of Dallas Arts District.
-Grand finale will take place at the Dallas City Performance Hall in the Arts District of Downtown Dallas.
-Festival’s premiere event is slated for July 4th weekend.
-What better way to celebrate Independence day than watching African independent films!
+Grand finale takes place at the Dallas City Performance Hall in the Arts District of Downtown Dallas.

-TAFF will be accepting film submissions October 1st - March 1st.
+TAFF accepts film submissions from October 1st to March 1st.
 Submission deadlines as

 Earlybird Deadline: (October 1st - October 31st)

 Late Deadline: (February 16th - March 1st)

 Filmmakers may submit their film(s) via FilmFreeway.com/TAFF.
 A minute trailer and film poster are required for submission.
 Please read the Submission Rules and Regulations.